 Please note that this is subject to change and will be confirmed by the date of interview.

 Prior to this question you will be given a clinical scenario and a short while to review it.
 You will then be asked questions relating to this scenario.
-Your communication skills will only be assessed during this question and marked accordingly.
-This question will last approximately 7 minutes.
+This question will last approximately 10 minutes.

 Clinical scenario considerations